OssieLin/OssieLin/README.md

 Hello World!
-I'm a high school student who fascinates about cs and math!
+I'm a high school student and fascinated with cs and math!

 <!---
 OssieLin/OssieLin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.